coingaming/Hub88-Examples/README.md

 2. send public key to Hub88 representative

 Process:
-1. encode request body
-2. sign encoded request with your private key
+1. sign request body with your private key
-3. encode result in base64
+2. encode signature in base64
-4. put result into header X-Hub88-Signature
+3. put result of step 2 into header X-Hub88-Signature
-5. send request
+4. send request

 **Validation of signature:**